 An estimated five or six percent of all private practice lawyers face charges of legal malpractice every year.
 Since the costs of defending against the charges often far outweigh the costs of professional responsibility insurance, this type of coverage is extremely common.

-By purchasing adequate legal professional responsibility coverage, you can defray the costs of defending yourself against any malpractice suit, whether or not the claims against you are justified.
+By purchasing adequate coverage, you can defray the costs of defending yourself against any malpractice suit, whether or not the claims against you are justified.

 Clients Require It